MicrosoftDocs/entra-docs/docs/id-protection/howto-identity-protection-investigate-risk.md

 - Browser isn't commonly used by the user or activity within the browser doesn't match the users normally behavior.
    - **Recommended action**: Confirm the sign-in as compromised, and invoke a password reset if not already performed by self-remediation.
 Block the user if an attacker has access to reset password or perform MFA.
-   - **Recommended action**: Set up Risk-based Conditional Access policy to require password reset, perform MFA, or block access for all high-risk sign-ins.
+   - **Recommended action**: [Set up risk-based Conditional Access policies](howto-identity-protection-configure-risk-policies.md#enable-policies) to require password reset, perform MFA, or block access for all high-risk sign-ins.

 #### Investigating malicious IP address detections

 1. If you're able to confirm that the activity wasn't performed by a legitimate user:
    1. **Recommended action**: Confirm the sign-in as compromised, and invoke a password reset if not already performed by self-remediation.
 Block the user if an attacker has access to reset password or perform MFA and reset password and revoke all tokens.
-   1. **Recommended action**: Set up Risk-based Conditional Access policy to require password reset or perform MFA for all high-risk sign-ins.
+   1. **Recommended action**: [Set up risk-based Conditional Access policies](howto-identity-protection-configure-risk-policies.md#enable-policies) to require password reset or perform MFA for all high-risk sign-ins.
 1. If a user is known to use the IP address in the scope of their duties:
    1. **Recommended action**: Confirm sign-in as safe